nuts-foundation/hashicorp-vault-proxy/README.md

 In addition, the following environment variables can be set:

 - `VAULT_PATHPREFIX`: the path prefix to use for the Vault keys, which generally matches the secret store name (defaults to `kv`).
+- `VAULT_PATHNAME`: the path name to use for the Vault keys, which generally matches the secret store name (defaults to `nuts-private-keys`).

+## Backwards compatibility

+The Vault proxy can be used as a drop-in replacement for the embedded Nuts node Vault secret storage engine.
+If you already have your keys in Hashicorp Vault and want to use the proxy, make sure to set the `VAULT_PATHPREFIX` to your nodes `crypto.vault.pathprefix` value of leave it empty for default and leave `VAULT_PATHNAME` empty.

 ## Test suite